-- Trading lunches is not allowed. - Students will not be able to leave for lunch unless accompanied by parent/guardian and they have checked out at the front office.
+- Trading lunches is not allowed.
+No overt nut products are permitted. - Students will not be able to leave for lunch unless accompanied by parent/guardian and they have checked out at the front office.
 Students must return to school in time for their next class or they will be marked tardy/absence (unexcused). - Students who forget their lunch will be provided a lunch in which the parents will be billed the cost of the lunch in PraxiSchool.